cmsc330fall25/fall25/projects/project5/project5.md

   - Every variable name will be unique (no shadowing).
   - The given type in the Ast for any variable will be consistent throughout the same program.

-Note: we give you the assumption that there is *no shadowing* and that you can be sure that *all* test cases will have the same declared type for an assignment on the same variable.
+Important note: we give you the assumption that there is *no shadowing* and that you can be sure that *all* test cases will have the *same* declared type for an assignment on the same variable.

 So you will *never* see this: